Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Related Work

 \subsection{Single Image Dehazing}

-Image dehazing aims to recover the clear image from the hazy image, which is a popular research topic in the computer vision community.
-A wide range of methods has been proposed in the literature \cite{qin2020ffa,he2010single,cai2016dehazenet,tan2008visibility,wang2017fast,lin2020utilizing,ling2017optimal,wang2018constrained,wang2021haze,mutimbu2018factor} to address this problem.
-They are approximately categorized into traditional prior-based methods and the recent data-driven learning methods.
+Image dehazing aims to recover a clear image from the hazy image, which is a popular research topic in the computer vision community.
+A wide range of methods has been proposed in the literature to address this problem.
+They are approximately categorized into traditional prior-based methods and deep learning-based methods.

-Prior-based methods mainly focus on exploring the statistical properties of images (\ie statistical prior) to estimate the atmospheric light and transmission map and then recover the clear image by ASM.
+Traditional prior-based methods mainly focus on exploring the statistical properties of images (\ie statistical prior) to estimate the atmospheric light and transmission map and then recover the clear image by ASM~\cite{mutimbu2018factor}.
 Tan \cite{tan2008visibility} proposes an image dehazing method by maximizing the local contrast of hazy images, which is based on the statistical observation that clear images have more contrast than hazy images.
 He \etal \cite{he2010single} propose a haze removal approach utilizing the dark channel prior.
 This prior is motivated by the assumption that the dark channels of clear images are close to zero.
 In \cite{fattal2014dehazing}, the color-line prior is employed to achieve image dehazing.
 The color-line prior hypothesises that pixels in small image patches have the characteristic of a one-dimensional distribution in RGB space.
 Zhu \etal \cite{zhu2015fast} employ a linear model to estimate the depth information of images based on the color attenuation prior for image haze removal.
+Yuan \etal \cite{yuan2021confidence} propose a new unified framework for image dehazing, which aims to effectively use several existing priors to obtain clear images from the hazy image.
 Although the prior-based methods have achieved impressive results, the representation ability of these hand-crafted priors is limited, especially for highly complex hazy scenes.